Melanie Sacks — Jacksonville bankruptcy attorney, FL Bar #158070, 27+ years of experience, 6,354+ cases filed. Martindale-Hubbell BV Distinguished.

 How soon can I rebuild credit after Chapter 7?

 You can begin rebuilding credit immediately after discharge.
 Chapter 7 stays on your credit report for 10 years, but many filers receive credit card offers within months of discharge.
-Using secured credit cards, making payments on time, and keeping utilization low can help you rebuild to a good credit score within 2 to 3 years.
+Every client at Sacks & Sacks receives complimentary enrollment in my 7 Steps to a 720 Credit Score program — a structured post-discharge roadmap I developed to help you rebuild.
+Many of my clients see meaningful improvement within 2 to 3 years.